jaideepkekre/swordOfDestiny/README.md

 The Sword of destiny decides who lives !

 ### 1. How the game works :
 A group of N people are standing in a circle .
 Being bored they decide to make the best of their time by playing a game .
-A random person is given a sword and he / she kills the person next to him / her (to the left ) and passes the sword in the same direction .
+A random person is given a sword and he / she kills the person next to him / her (to the left ) and passes the sword in the same direction . ( the default implementation gives the sword to the first person , but the code is tested for any of the N people to recieve the sword at initial time .)

 The last person alive wins !